 Tips for Success

-- Cut vegetables into similar sizes.
-Cut all of the vegetables into small, bite-sized pieces to ensure they cook quickly and evenly.
+- Cut vegetables evenly.
+Chop all vegetables into small, bite-sized pieces to ensure they cook quickly and evenly.

-- Cut vents.
-Donβt forget to cut vents in the pie crust to prevent the steam from making your pie crust soggy.
+- Create vents.
+Remember to cut vents in the pie crust to allow steam to escape and prevent a soggy crust.

 - Work quickly.
-To prevent the butter in the pie dough from melting before baking, quickly brush it with egg wash after placing it on top of the filling, then get it into the oven as soon as possible.
+To keep the butter in the pie dough from melting before baking, quickly brush the crust with egg wash after placing it over the filling and get it into the oven promptly.

-- Let the pie cool.
-Allow the chicken pot pie to cool for a few minutes before serving to ensure that the filling sets up and doesn't spill out of the crust.
+- Cool before serving.
+Let the chicken pot pie cool for at least 20-30 minutes before serving to allow the filling to set properly.

 How to Store